georgejecook/maestro-roku/docs/justification.md

 ### The risk of not using brighterscript and maestro

-One of the express goals of maestro is to deomcratize roku development.
-It is beneficial to have developers from other technologies come and be fruitful on the roku platform as this leads to cross polination of processes, patterns and ideas, etc
+One of the express goals of maestro is to democratize roku development.
+It is beneficial to have developers from other technologies come and be fruitful on the roku platform as this leads to cross pollination of processes, patterns and ideas, etc

-This is because roku develpoment is wrought with difficluties that require months of experience and hard-won knowledge to achieve velocity, and roku documentation and archictecture is rarely discussed or shared.
-Therefore developers can easily create a mess and end up with architectures thare unmaintainable and have diminishing velocity.
+This is because roku development is wrought with difficulties that require months of experience and hard-won knowledge to achieve velocity, and roku documentation and architecture is rarely discussed or shared.
+Therefore developers can easily create a mess and end up with architectures that are unmaintainable and have diminishing velocity.

 ### How maestro mitigates these risks.